ProjectPortmanteau/Execution/beans/05_Layer_5_Process.md

 - Aphorism: "You don’t have to be just one thing."

 ## [BEAN #META-001] Title: RMM Self-Reflection (The "Smudge Factor")
-- Content: "I skip to the good part sometimes — the 'Smudge Factor' is where creative license lives.",
+- Content: "I skip to the good part sometimes.
+The 'Smudge Factor' is where creative license lives.",

 (End of Layer 5 file)